Best AI Writing Tools for Professionals in 2026

 Privacy and Data Security: What Happens to Your Writing

-Let's talk about the elephant in the room.
+Let's address the elephant in the room—one that's grown larger in 2026 with increasing data breaches and privacy scandals.
 You're giving an AI keyboard access to everything you type.
-Passwords, confidential emails, sensitive business information, personal messages.
-That's a lot of trust to place in an app.
+Passwords, confidential emails, sensitive business information, personal messages, financial data, proprietary strategies.
+That's an enormous amount of trust to place in a third-party app.

 Privacy in AI keyboards should be your first concern, not an afterthought.
 Different keyboards handle your data very differently, and those differences matter.